 Buying antique diamonds, like the ones that we collect at Estate Diamond Jewelry, offers a conscious alternative to conflict diamonds or indirectly supporting environmental damage.

-Please note: All the diamonds at Estate Diamond Jewelry are guaranteed to be conflict-free and originating from pure and ethical sources.
+Please note: All the diamonds at Estate Diamond Jewelry are guaranteed to be conflict-free and originating from pure and ethical sources as defined by the Kimberley Process.

 Bringing It Together